justinmarkey/justinmarkey/README.md

--  Hi, I’m @justinmarkey, and Python is my go-to.

--  Passionate about Data Analytics and Finance.
-I am currently working on building out a financial statement analyzer with the goal of creating a functional securities data scraper and looking for atypical behavior on the balance sheet, income statement, and cash flow statement.

--  I am always looking to deploy my capital markets knowledge and create better insights for myself and others.
+-  Hi, I’m @justinmarkey, and I love building useful stuff for myself and others.
+-  I have expierence working in an investment bank and look forward to merging this with tech.

 <!---
 justinmarkey/justinmarkey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.